 Kiel Marsh Wildlife Area

 Kiel Marsh Wildlife Area is an 843-acre property located just south of the city of Kiel in east-central Wisconsin.
 The property lies at the junction of Sheboygan, Calumet and Manitowoc counties.
 Since there are no roads bordering it, the main public access to the marsh is on the north end of the property using the boat access and parking area located at the south end of 8th Street in the city of Kiel.
-A smaller and less developed boat access and parking area is on the southwest side of the property at the north end of Highview Road (about 3 miles north of Elkhart Lake).
-These boat accesses provide users the means to get onto the Sheboygan River by boat, canoe, skiff or kayak.
+A smaller and less developed boat access and parking area are on the southwest side of the property at the north end of Highview Road (about 3 miles north of Elkhart Lake).
+This boat accesses provide users the means to get onto the Sheboygan River by boat, canoe, skiff or kayak.

 The Sheboygan River meanders lazily for 3 miles through the entire length of the property.
 An extensive shallow water marsh of cattail and other emergent aquatic plants parallels the main river channel on both sides.
 Lowland brush intermixed with sparse stands of northern white cedar and hardwoods can be found in the adjoining lowland.

 The marsh was formed during the Pleistocene period of the Great Ice Age and is located between the Green Bay and Lake Michigan lobes of the Wisconsin ice sheet.
 That glacier receded about 11,000 years ago and left behind the interesting topography of moraines in the Kiel Marsh vicinity.
 These moraines are unique because they were formed by the accumulation of glacial till that occurred between the two ice lobes.
 Along State Highway 67 on the east side of the marsh are gravelly, steep-sided depressions known as kettles.
 These kettles formed when buried ice blocks melted and left depressions in the glacial debris.
 To the north are low, elongated, half-egg-shaped hills known as drumlins.
-Drumlins contain glacial till that formed in hills parallel to the direction that the glaciers retreated.
+Drumlins contain glacial till that formed in hills parallel to the direction in which the glaciers retreated.
 To the east are eskers, which were formed by glacial melt-water streams that flowed in tunnels beneath the ice sheet.

 Early inhabitants here were the Fox and Sac Indians and later the Menominees, who undoubtedly used the marsh for hunting, trapping and fishing.
 A mill dam was built in Kiel during European settlement, which also served to control the water level of the marsh.
 Much of the marsh was managed as a private fur farm for about 20 years.
-Several level-ditches were constructed during that time to increase furbearer and waterfowl habitat.
+Several level ditches were constructed during that time to increase furbearer and waterfowl habitat.
 In 1963, the Wisconsin Conservation Commission approved the project as a state wildlife area, and 800 acres were acquired shortly thereafter by the state.

 Past management as a private fur farm used water-level manipulation and level-ditching to increase furbearer production.
 Current management aims to stabilize water levels to benefit breeding and migratory marshland wildlife.
 Other management strategies of today include land acquisition, limited development and management practices that benefit furbearers, waterfowl and other game and non-game wildlife.